rubimidnight/rubimidnight/README.md

 - 🌱 I’m currently learning whatever I can!
 - 💞️ I’m looking to find a Remote job.
 - 📫 How to reach me rubimidnight@gmail.com
+- 😎 You can also find me on Stack Overflow under Rubi Midnight
+- 📑 I am currently working on the freeCodeCamp.org Certification

 <!---
 rubimidnight/rubimidnight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.